DroneBridge/ESP32/README.md

 ## Use with DroneBridge for Android
 ![DroneBridge for Android app screenshot](https://github.com/DroneBridge/ESP32/blob/master/wiki/dp_app-map-2017-10-29-kleiner.png)

-Use the Android app to display your telemetry data live.
-Mission planning capabilities of the app for MAVLink and MSP will follow.
+Use the Android app to display live telemetry data.
+Mission planning capabilities for MAVLink and MSP will follow.

 ## Compile yourselfe (developers)